demianrenzulli/web-almanac-queries-pwa/README.md

 -   **sw-properties-by-url-detail.sql:** Lists URLs with their corresponding service worker properties.
 -   **sw-properties-by-url-quantity.sql:** Lists URLs with the number of times each service worker event is used.

+#### SW methods

+-   **sw-methods-frequency.sql:** Number of URLs that use each SW method.
+-   **sw-methods-by-url-detail.sql:** Lists URLs with their corresponding service worker methods.
+-   **sw-methods-by-url-quantity.sql:** Lists URLs with the number of times each service worker method is used.

 #### SW install events

 -   **sw-install-events-frequency.sql:** Number of URLs that use each install event.